 to travel.
 They know how much I

-good time and throw my
+love to have a good time and throw my

 head back and laugh.
 They know